Flashing QMK Firmware

 Drag and drop flashing (the easy way)

 The rp2040 supports ‘drag and drop’ flashing with a UF2 file on Mac or PC.
 This is the recommended approach if you’re not familiar with compiling QMK firmware yourself.
-After the first ‘drag and drop’ flash, you can tweak your key maps further using VIA.
+After the first ‘drag and drop’ flash, you can tweak your keymaps further using VIA.

-To flash with ‘drag ‘n drop’: These instructions are a summarization of the official explanation found in the QMK docs.
+These instructions are a summary of the official explanation found in the QMK docs.

 1. Make sure halves are not connected together with TRS cable.